Otter Highlands

-Otter Highlands is a group of peaks and ridges extending northwest-southeast for 17 nmi from Mount Lowe to Wyeth Heights, located west of Blaiklock Glacier and forming the west end of the Shackleton Range.
+Otter Highlands is a group of peaks and ridges in Antarctica extending northwest-southeast for 17 nmi from Mount Lowe to Wyeth Heights, located west of Blaiklock Glacier and forming the west end of the Shackleton Range.
 Surveyed by the Commonwealth Trans-Antarctic Expedition in 1957.
 Named by the United Kingdom Antarctic Place-Names Committee (UK-APC) in 1972 after the De Havilland Otter aircraft which supported the CTAE.